Making Tax Digital – helping you comply with the regulations

-If you’re a small business owner then you’ll be aware of the shift to digital tax.
-This monumental change sees HMRC becoming completely digital by 2020 is long overdue.
-It’ll make your taxes easier and quicker to manage, as you won’t have nearly as many forms to fill in.
+If you’re a small business owner then you’re probably aware of the shift to digital tax - the monumental change that’ll see HMRC becoming completely digital by 2022.
+Making Tax Digital will make your taxes easier and quicker to manage, as you won’t have nearly as many forms to fill in.
 In fact, you’ll no longer be legally required to keep paper records.

-While it may seem like a big change and a daunting prospect, it’ll actually make everyone’s lives easier in the long run.
-The digital system means you’ll know in advance how much tax you’re going to have to pay because it’s all updated in “real time”.
-Much less stressful.
+While it may seem like a big change and a daunting prospect, it will actually make everyone’s lives easier in the long run.
+The digital system will mean you’ll know in advance how much tax you’re going to have to pay because it’s all updated in “real time”.

 Sounds good, right?
 But are you prepared and ready to go?